The Family Man (S3): Caught In A Mess?

 [Season 3] On a personal mission to avenge an assassination, Srikant Tiwari unravels a devious conspiracy that threatens to send India to the brink of war.

-So, the arms dealer and his backers want to create a war-like situation in India to push their billion-dollar arms.
+But on the other hand, the wealthy arms dealer and his backers want to create a war-like situation in India to push their billion-dollar arms.

 It seems that the mainstream Indian (especially Hindi) entertainment industry is increasingly focusing on present-day tales set in the North-Eastern (N-E) states of India.
 And this is really a good sign for the people living in the N-E states, as it not only tells their stories but also strengthens the bond.